 Scattered all throughout Leuven, you’ll find multiple works of art in the most unusual of places: on buildings!
 These art pieces may not always be in plain sight, but with the proper tools, you’ll be able to find them.
-Check out this Leuven street art map, or download the app Street Art Cities on your phone.
-It’s a helpful guide to finding the location of the art and provides information about the artists and their work.
+Download the free Street Art Cities app on your smartphone or head out with the brand-new street art brochure.
+So equipped, you can quickly locate the artworks and find out more information about the artists and their work.
 Grab your walking shoes, or a bike if you wish to go further, and go on a street art hunt!

 On your art walk, see if you can spot the unique pieces of Bisser, a local Leuven artist.
 ‘Bisser’ is a term used for someone who did not complete their first year of school and had to retake it.
 The artist Bisser had to do just that, but it was during that time they truly discovered their art style.
 And now we get to enjoy the beautiful artwork of Bisser all around Leuven!

 Many Abbeys surround the city of Leuven, but one of the lesser known ones is the Keizersberg Abbey.
 This is a wonderful place to enjoy a peaceful moment in nature and a hill top view of the city of Leuven.
 We recommend grabbing a bike and seeing all the different Abbey’s in Leuven with this handy bike map.

 Where to stay in Leuven